 - 11.1.2.1 Residential consists of the following designation: - a.
-Residential High Density. - 11.1.2.2 Special needs housing will be in a built form consistent with the dwelling forms permitted by the residential designation.
+Residential High Density. - 11.1.2.2 Nothwithstanding the Residential High Density policies of this Plan, the following additional use will also be permitted: - a. townhouses accessory to an apartment dwelling. - 11.1.2.3 Special needs housing will be in a built form consistent with the dwelling forms permitted by the residential designation.

-11.1.3 Mixed Use
+11.1.3 Downtown Mixed Use